aronwolf90/k8s-config/README.md

 # Hetzner cluster

-It is a terraform module that allow to deploy a kubedm based clsuter on hetzner easily:
+It is a terraform module that allow to deploy a kubedm based cluster on hetzner easily:

 It supports the following features:
 - Setup a full working k8s in a few minutes.